Natiman58/The-HBNB-clone/README.md

 ![Screenshot 2023-06-29 at 1 46 26 PM](https://github.com/Natiman58/my_airbnb_v4/assets/99422296/942d1d64-dd18-44d6-968c-b462d2915446)
 # [Demo video](https://drive.google.com/file/d/1K0qgJUdL03IgYvXO5Yu-CX7JthJYwTZb/view?usp=sharing)

-Clone the repo and you are good to go!!
+Step-1: Clone the repo

+      run the scripts on different terminals:

+            terminal-1 ./101-hbnb_script.sh  # starts the front-end on route /101-hbnb
+            terminal-2 ./api-run_script.sh   # starts the api-server

+Step-2: then go to the [link](http://127.0.0.1:5000/101-hbnb) to see the page

+Setp-3: you can test the apis on http://127.0.0.1:5001/api/v1/users and the other endpoints mentioned below; RESTFul API section

+then you are all set 👍.

+# About the console

 * The shell works in an interactive mode: